orbingol/NURBS-Python/docs/visualization.rst

 This example illustrates a visualization option for plotting the 3D curve tangent, normal and binormal vectors alongside with the control points grid and the evaluated curve.

-Please note that binormal vector evaluation method for the curves is added on version *3.0.6*.

 .. image:: images/ex_curve3d02_mpl.png
     :alt: 3D curve example 2 with tangent, normal and binormal vector quiver plots